Created by John Evans

 Browne went on to relate how he had lost interest in the private eye genre, and so the story is only 122 pages in length, too long for a short story, but too short for a novel.
 According to McMillan, Browne, before he died, had rewritten The Paper Gun and added to it but never finished it.
 And that’s a shame.
 There was magic in them thar pages and, indeed, in everything Browne wrote.

-It took a while, but in 2018, Haffner Press finally released all four novels as well as The Paper Gun and "So Dark for April" in a collector's volume, Halo for Hire, but so far the novels individually remain out of print -- a significant black hole in the genre.
+It took a while, but in 2018, Haffner Press finally released all four novels as well as The Paper Gun and “So Dark for April” in a collector’s volume, Halo for Hire (though I’m not sure why some smirky Bruce Willis wannabe in a white suit is on the cover), but so far the novels individually remain out of print — a significant black hole in the genre.

 An incomplete novel, but a complete story, according to Browne.